clEsperanto/pyclesperanto/docs/source/documentation/install.rst

 .. warning::

-    The ``-e`` flag is not supported yet.
-Hence, you should not import the package from the source directory as it will fail to import the dynamic library build with the package.
+    The ``-e`` flag is advised if you are planning to contribute to the development of the package.

 pyClesperanto should now be installed as a package along with all its dependencies.
 You can now start using it in your Python scripts and test modifications to the source code.